AidanBakerNHS/SteamAppDataVisulisation/README.md

   [⬇️ Download SteamExport.csv](https://www.dropbox.com/scl/fi/hiaswu5au4dpa6unmrbzk/SteamExport.csv?rlkey=lfri28iaf7ndy4rg98zalvqjq&st=jac6xlp8&dl=0)

 - **SteamDataCleaned.csv** (290 MB) - This is the dataset that will be used once cleaned and pre-processed to conduct EDA and machine learning upon.
 	[⬇️ Download SteamExport.csv](https://www.dropbox.com/scl/fi/lvojud078rtnqlmw645aj/SteamDataCleaned.csv?rlkey=ps4ny9saxqurmmc9a7qmrsqxi&st=mu8jy9lq&dl=0)

 ## Data Cleaning & Preprocessing

 • Excessive NULLs (> 90%)

-Many of the columns (metacritic score, recommendations, score_rank and more) contains a significant number of NULLs (>90%).
+Many of the columns (metacritic score, recommendations, score_rank and more) contain a significant number of NULLs (>90%).
 Due to so little of the data for these columns existing, imputing these fields (E.g. replacing 90% of null values with an average) would have introduced distortion as opposed to insight.
 Instead, these columns were dropped, and only those with an acceptable number of NULLs were retained and filled.

 • Median vs Mean Imputation